 But if brought to know our need of Christ, and to receive him in what he has done, then bless the Lord there is no judgment to overtake us.
-But that man who is not brought to receive this testimony, still in his state of nature, and still an enemy, he will not be able to say, "O my soul, you have trodden down strength," but he will say, O my soul, strength has trodden you down.
-I boasted of my strength, but now I come to the swelling of Jordan, now I am come to contend with the horses and chariots of Sinai, I find that strength is treading me down to hell, whereas on the other hand the man who is thus brought to know Jesus, he shall say from time to time, and never more triumphantly than at the last, "O my soul, you have trodden down strength," the Lord has given us the victory, made the conquest ours forever.
+But that man who is not brought to receive this testimony, still in his state of nature, and still an enemy, he will not be able to say,-'O my soul, thou hast tredden down strength,' but he will say,-O my soul, strength has trodden thee down.
+I boasted of my strength, but now I come to the swelling of Jordan, now I am come to contend with the horses and chariots of Sinai, I find that strength is treading me down to hell, whereas on the other hand the man who is thus brought to know Jesus, he shall say from time to time, and never more triumphantly than at the last,-'O my soul, thou hast trodden down strength,' the Lord has given us the victory, made the conquest ours for ever.